hakunamalaton/vue-scoped-css-example/deep_selectors/README.md

 }
 </style>
 ```
-But the DOM of the child component looks like:
+But the DOM of the child component looks like this:
 ```HTML
 <div class="base-child-wrapper-1" data-v-abcxyz="">
   <div class="base-child-wrapper-2">